rsharpe23/web-api/README.md

 # web-api

-It's a client-side web api for interacting with a rest-api service.
+Custom http client for interacting with a rest-api service.
 Based on the standard js fetch method for request.

 To use just create a new model and specify the required endpoint.